syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Google-App-Engine.md

 Step 3: Click the **Create** button.
 ![Create ASP.NET Core Web application in Visual Studio](GettingStarted_images/Additional-Information.png)

-Step 4:Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).
+Step 4:Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
 ![Install Syncfusion.DocIO.Net.Core NuGet package](GettingStarted_images/Google-NuGet-Package.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering the Syncfusion license key in your application to use our components.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering the Syncfusion license key in your application to use our components.

 Step 5: Include the following namespaces in the **HomeController.cs** file.